 The project, titled “Lessons from COVID-19: Positioning Regional Food Supply Chains for Future Pandemics, Natural Disasters and Human-made Crises,” includes multiple components.
 One of the earliest efforts will capture impacts to food supply chain businesses via surveys.
-The survey created for Florida industries is now open.
+The survey created for Florida industries is scheduled to close on April 11.

 “We’re seeking food supply chain respondents, from producers to retail distributors, and everything in between,” said Christa Court, UF/IFAS assistant professor of food and resource economics and lead investigator of the food supply chain survey component of the project.